-VI.
-LIFE CARE BILLED MEDICARE FOR SERVICES THAT WERE MEDICALLY UNREASONABLE, UNNECESSARY, AND UNSKILLED average length of stay targets, Life Care therapists frequently provided services that were medically unreasonable, unnecessary, and unskilled.
+133. In order to meet Life Care's aggressive and oftentimes unrealistic Ultra High and average length of stay targets, Life Care therapists frequently provided services that were medically unreasonable, unnecessary, and unskilled.
 Instead of developing individualized plans of care that were tailored to a patient's unique clinical characteristics and needs, Life Care therapists commonly churned their Medicare beneficiaries through rote exercises that provided little clinical benefit and served only to inflate the number of minutes Life Care could report on the Minimum Data Set and bill to Medicare and TRICARE.

-131. As a result of Life Care's constant push for billable minutes, its therapists regularly provided services that were medically unreasonable, unnecessary, and unskilled for a variety of non-exclusive, overlapping reasons.
+134. As a result of Life Care's constant push for billable minutes, its therapists regularly provided services that were medically unreasonable, unnecessary, and unskilled for a variety of non-exclusive, overlapping reasons.
 As illustrated by the examples below, Life Care therapists subjected many Medicare beneficiaries to Ultra High levels of therapy when their clinical characteristics and physical condition indicated that they could not be reasonably expected to participate in, much less benefit from, those levels of intensive therapy.
+ANSWER: